Tojaj/rpi-sdr-replay/README.md

 ----------------

-*Note: Before you install python modules by pip, you should consider use of a python virtual environments.
-See next section of this readme.*
+*Note: Before you install python modules by pip, you should consider use of a python virtual environments (especially for development).
+See later section of this readme.*

     $ pip3 install -r requirements.txt